P0nj4/iOS-libraries/README.md

 * [Quick chat](https://github.com/aslanyanhaik/Quick-Chat) - Real time chat app written in Swift 3 using Firebase
 * [TBIconTransitionKit](https://github.com/AlexeyBelezeko/TBIconTransitionKit) - is an easy to use icon transition kit that allows to smoothly change from one shape to another
 * [TLPhotoPicker](https://github.com/tilltue/TLPhotoPicker) - photo multiple phassets picker for iOS lib. like a facebook
+* [Material](https://github.com/CosmicMind/Material) - An animation and graphics framework for Material Design in Swift

 #### UIButton Components
 * [WCLShineButton](https://github.com/631106979/WCLShineButton) - This is a UI lib for iOS.
 Effects like shining